clemsonciti/cloudlab/README.md

-## Welcome to the Introduction to CloudLab Workshop!!!
+## DESCRIPTION

+This repository contains examples of CloudLab profiles.